 I am a designer, developing new ways of thinking about and experiencing death and dying in the 21st century.

 My expertise includes communication and product design, and design research around health, death and dying.
 Designing products and experiences alongside writing and research, I combine design methodologies with different practices in transdisciplinary collaboration with other designers, academics, clinicians and the public.
-My work is situated within academic research, design research and development, and commercial delivery.
+Simply, I work across research, development, and commercial delivery.

 I was recently chosen as a New Radical by Nesta and The Observer.
 I am a Fellow of the Royal Society of Arts, a council member for the Association for the Study of Death and Society, and serve as an advisor for End Well, the annual end-of-life symposium in San Francisco.